When to Call a Mobile Mechanic: A Beginner’s Guide

 The initial inspection will be a documented visual inspection that is required after installing a crane or hoist, and for equipment that has been reinstalled after alteration, modification, or repair.

-OSHA 1910.179: “Prior to initial use all new and altered cranes shall be inspected to ensure compliance with the provisions of this section.”
+OSHA 1910.179: “Before initial use, all new and altered cranes shall be inspected to ensure compliance with the provisions of this section.”

 Functional Test Inspection